 The Audit and Risk Committee held three meetings during the Reporting Period.
-Details of director attendance at the Audit and Risk Committee meetings during the Reporting Period are set out in a table under section 3 of the Directors' Report contained within the Company's 2022 Annual Financial Report.
+Details of director attendance at the Audit and Risk Committee meetings during the Reporting Period are set out in a table in the Directors' Report contained within the Company's 2023 Annual Financial Report.